ebenefuenf/quma/docs/shadowing.rst

 =========

-If you pass a list of two or more directories to the :class:`Database` constructor the order is important.
+If you pass a list of two or more directories to the :class:`Database` constructor, the order is important.
 Files from subsequent directories in the list with the same relative path will shadow (or overwrite) files from preceding directories.